bleung9/chatty-app/README.md

 The base React code was provided by LHL (<https://github.com/lighthouse-labs/react-simple-boilerplate/>).

+Code for the Websockets server is found here: (<https://github.com/bleung9/chatty-sockets>)

 This project uses port 3000 (<http://localhost:3000/>) in your browser.

 ## Dependencies